-Report any pension and annuity income reported on line 9 of the IA 1040 which was received while an Iowa resident.
-Do not include military retirement pay, since that is not reported on line 9 of the IA 1040.
+Report any pension and annuity income reported on the IA 1040, line 9 which was received while an Iowa resident.
+Do not include military retirement pay, since that is not reported on the IA 1040, line 9.

 Do not enter anything on this line.
-Retirement income received by a nonresident is not taxable to lowa even when it is from an lowa source.
+Retirement income received by a nonresident is not taxable to Iowa even when it is from an Iowa source.